S3N4T0R-0X0/APTs-Adversary-Simulation/Chinese APT/Wicked Panda/README.md

 ![imageedit_2_3915351931](https://github.com/user-attachments/assets/1ddd642e-4cd1-4bb5-bfc1-6a8e342d6364)

-1. Employs DLL sideloading as a means of executing DodgeBox.
+1. Employs DLL sideloading as a means of executing DodgeBox. employs DLL sideloading as a means of executing DodgeBox.
+They utilize a legitimate executable (taskhost.exe).

 2. The malicious DLL, DodgeBox, serves as a loader and is responsible for decrypting a second stage payload from an encrypted DAT file (sbiedll.dat), The decrypted payload, MoonWalk functions as a backdoor.